driftingmoose/driftingmoose.github.io/print-edition.md

 : Add the content of the “Editor” folders into the project context.
 By default, Code Buddy ignores any editor extension code to optimize requests, but this option allows you to work with editor extensions as well.

+Excluded Folders
+: List of folders to exclude from the context.

 Ask Where to Save
 : If selected, Code Buddy will ask you where to save new files.
 If not, all files will be saved in the default script folder.

 Default script folder
 : Default folder for saving new scripts.

+Reinitialize project cache
+: Clear localy cached data about the project

 Temperature
 : Defines randomness of the response.
 It is recommended to leave it at a minimum for consistency.

-Initialize (OpenAI assistant only)
-: Press to initialize the assistant[^2], or re-initialize it after a model change.

 Clear History
 : Clears all chat history for all providers.